tytydraco/yessleep/out/Its_been_a_year_since_my_kids_built_the_Leprechaun_trap_I_think_you_should_know_what_happened.md

 I felt a little vulnerable.

 I whisked open the closet door.
 No Leprechaun.
-But a bunch of Trey and Benji’s shirts were ripped to shreds, torn with a knife or…fingernails.
+But a bunch of Trey and Benji’s shirts were ripped to shreds, torn with a knife or fingernails.

 I knew I had to tell Janet what I had seen the night before and the terrifying evidence in the boy’s closet.
 Whether she believed me or not, didn’t matter, she had to know.